-- Know the specific algorithms for initial treatment and subsequent management of the complex trauma patient. - Know the indication for operative and non-operative therapy. - Utilize web-based resources, journals, surgical texts, SCORE, and other materials for detailed clinical and/or basic science information relative to patient care.
+Know the specific algorithms for initial treatment and subsequent management of complex general surgery patients.

+- Know the indication for operative and non-operative therapy in the general surgery patients. - Utilize web-based resources, journals, surgical texts, SCORE, and other materials for detailed clinical and/or basic science information relative to patient care.
-- Identify and discuss primary surgical literature in an evaluative based manner. - Assess patients, formulate a differential diagnosis, and order appropriate workup for patients. - Outline the basics of the multimodality treatment of trauma patients.

-- Provide timely surgical assessment and operative management of the patient with an acute general surgical problem.

-- Define the categories of shock based upon type and explain the etiology and pathophysiology of each type of shock: Cardiogenic, Hypovolemic, Septic.

-- Tamponade, Tension Pneumothorax.

-- Formulate and implement a diagnostic and treatment plan for critically ill patients and present findings to chief resident.

-- Know policies and procedures for multi-disciplinary care of the trauma and/or critical care patient.

-- Exhibit knowledge of surgical infections, complications of acute surgical disease, and surgical management.

-- Identify and discuss surgical literature in areas of trauma and critical care.

-- Incorporate basic medical knowledge to daily patient care.

-- Evaluate and demonstrate knowledge of pertinent scientific information.

-- Exhibit knowledge base sufficient to teach medical students on the service.

-- Integrate surgical continuity of care principles into the total care plan for trauma and critically ill patients.

-- Identify the significance of the natural history of surgical disease, the consequence of surgical

-care (both positive and negative), and the influence of continuity of care upon surgical

-outcomes.

-- Demonstrate an understanding of:

-- Basic science principles

-- Ex: metabolism, wound healing

-- Trauma Surgery principles

-- Ex: ATLS, shock

-- General Surgery principles

-- Ex: acute abdomen

-- General Medicine principles

-- Ex: infectious disease

-- Critical Care subjects

-- Ex: ARDS, SIRS, acid/base

-- Pharmacologic principles

-- Ex: antibiotic management

-- Radiographic studies

-- Indications and interpretation
+- Identify and discuss primary surgical literature in an evaluative-based manner. - Assess patients, formulate a differential diagnosis, and order appropriate workup for patients. - Outline the basics of the multimodality treatment of general surgery patients. - Provide timely surgical assessment and operative management of the patient with an acute general surgical problem. - Define the categories of shock based upon type and explain the etiology and pathophysiology of each type of shock: Cardiogenic, Hypovolemic, Septic. - Recognize and treat cardiac tamponade and tension pneumothorax. - Formulate and implement a diagnostic and treatment plan for critically ill patients and present findings to appropriate attending physician. - Know policies and procedures for multi-disciplinary care of the surgical and/or critical care patient. - Exhibit knowledge of surgical infections, complications of acute surgical disease, and surgical management. - Identify and discuss surgical literature in areas of general surgery and critical care. - Incorporate basic medical knowledge to daily patient care. - Evaluate and demonstrate knowledge of pertinent scientific information. - Exhibit knowledge base sufficient to teach medical students on the service. - Integrate surgical continuity of care principles into the total care plan for general surgical and critically ill patients. - Identify the significance of the natural history of surgical disease, the consequence of surgical care (both positive and negative), and the influence of continuity of care upon surgical outcomes. - Demonstrate an understanding of: - Basic science principles - Ex: metabolism, wound healing - General Surgery principles - Ex: acute abdomen - General Medicine principles - Ex: infectious disease - Critical Care subjects - Ex: ARDS, SIRS, acid/base - Pharmacologic principles - Ex: antibiotic management - Radiographic studies - Indications and interpretation

 - Attend the following mandatory conferences:

 - Departmental Grand Rounds

-- Level appropriate Basic Science
+- Weekly resident didactic sessions

 - Journal Club

 - Mortality and Morbidity Case Conference

 - Trauma Conferences